 Additional planning resources:

-Four Year Career Readiness Plan - Looking for steps to take to become career ready by graduation?
-Career Services has created a four year career readiness check list to help students prepared for their transistion into their career.
+Four Year Career Readiness Plan - Looking for steps to take to become career-ready by graduation?
+Career Services has created a four-year career readiness checklist to help students prepared for their transition into their careers.

 - Academic Advising Resources – WSU (Wayne State University) Advising Quick Links to help with academic planning.

 - ACT World of Work Map – System for organizing and summarizing basic similarities and differences between occupations.